-The program is available to do from October to April.
+The Quail Island Ferry runs from October to April.
 Group bookings only in the winter months to Quail Island.

-Bookings on the ferry are NOT required.
+Bookings on the ferry during the main season are NOT required.
 Make your way to B Jetty on Lyttelton Harbour.
 Departure times are 10.20am and returning at 3.30pm.
 Additional departure of 12.20pm during December and January.

 Quail Island is an affordable option for Outdoor Education pursuits or EOTC - Education Outside The Classroom.
 To Download a teacher resource document click Quail_Island_teacher_resource_document.pdf.